rnapier/virtual-conf-howto/index.md

 ![Presenter Layout Editor Button](https://github.com/rnapier/virtual-conf-howto/raw/master/Presenter%20Layout%20Editor.png)

+It'll appear in the upper-right when you mouse over the presenter screen.

 Some key points about this layout:

 * I use presenter notes extensively.
 Note that they're placed at the top.
 This allows me to look at the camera while still seeing the notes.